threefoldfoundation/www_threefold_farming/content/page/how_it_works/comparison/section1/section1.md

 title:
 ---

-Farmers add capacity to the ThreeFold Grid and earn ThreeFold Tokens.
+Farmers add capacity to the TF Grid and earn ThreeFold Tokens.